ory/keto/README.md

 ### Check

-1. view check
+1. View check
     The request contains a userset (`object#relation`), authentication token and a zookie corresponding to the object version.
-2. content change check
+2. Content change check
     No zookie in the request, the ACL has to be evaluated at the latest snapshot.
 Returns the new zookie for the object version.

 ### Expand

-Like read but expands all indirect references.
+SImilar to "read" and expands all indirect references.

 # Architecture

 ## Storage

 Relation tuples are stored in a database per namespace.
 Old versions are garbage collected to allow historic evaluation within a certain window.
-There is also a global changelog used for the watcher API and optimizations.
+There is also a global changelog used for the "Watcher API" and optimizations.
 Changes are commited to both the namespace database and the changelog in one transaction.
 Namespace configuration is stored in an extra database with two tables, one for the config and one for a changelog to allow hot reloading.